-The Debtors have continued to review their portfolio and have closed or are in the process of closing approximately 80 under-performing locations that are not core to their go forward business since September 2023.
+The Debtors have continued to review their portfolio and have rejected or are in the process of rejecting approximately 100 leases associated with under-performing or dark-site locations that are not core to their go forward business since September 2023.
+After giving effect to such closures, the Debtors will have approximately 80 locations and expect this be a reliable approximation of their go-forward footprint.
 As set forth below in Section IV.F, the Debtors rejected the leases associated with such locations as part of the Chapter 11 Cases.
 The Debtors exited operations in Puerto Rico in early 2024 and are evaluating the divestiture of the majority of their Florida Medicaid operations.